 Given that the Jennings split their time between two locations, it is unclear if they had a dominant residence.
 The couple appeared in the Dumfries District of Prince William County in the federal census of 1900, 1910, and 1920.
 In 1900 and 1910, Franklin Jennings was identified as a farmer living with his wife.
 Additional individuals in his household in 1910 were his son Franklin H. [Hugh] (a farmer), daughter-in-law Alice, granddaughter Roberta, grandson Henry S. Earley (also a farmer), and a hired man, Elijah Grayson (also a farmer) (USCB).
 Franklin Jennings was also a voter in Prince William County (Turner n.d.:51).
 There are also a few newspaper notices in Washington, D.C. and the City of Alexandria that notes Franklin Jennings as being of Dumfries.
 Alternatively, Jennings does appear in a few Washington, D.C.
+City Directories and he, upon his death, he was buried at Mount Zion Cemetery in Washington, D.C.
 One of Franklin sons, Hugh, would go on to be a trustee of the First Mount Zion Baptist Church which moved to Route 234 in 1947 (First Mount Zion Baptist Church n.d.).